Administration and liquidation of the Rangers Football Club plc: Proposed SPL entry

 The financial collapse of Rangers resulted in a great deal of discussion within Scottish football.
 Initially it was proposed by the Scottish Premier League (SPL) that Rangers should be allowed to play in the SPL, despite the failure of the CVA.
 This failure meant that Rangers' membership share in the SPL had to be transferred to the new company, along with its other assets, and that transaction required the approval of a two-thirds majority of the 12 SPL clubs.
 Kilmarnock chairman Michael Johnson had stated that it was likely that he would vote in favour of re-entry, but after consultation with their fans he decided to abstain.
 The chairmen of Aberdeen, Hearts, Dundee United, Hibernian, Inverness CT and St Mirren all publicly stated that they were likely to vote against.
 St Johnstone chairman Steve Brown declared that he would in principle oppose an automatic re-entry depending on the extent of the sanctions and conditions, while Motherwell chose to vote on the basis of fan and shareholder opinion.
 Newly promoted Ross County were relatively quiet on the issue, claiming that they would take into consideration the views of other clubs before making their decision.

 When the vote on the share transfer was held on 4 July, it was rejected by a 10–1 majority.
-Only the old Rangers voted in favour, and Kilmarnock abstained.
+Only the old company of Rangers voted in favour, and Kilmarnock abstained.
 Celtic were the only SPL club not to announce their voting intentions prior to the ballot taking place, but later released a statement confirming their "no" vote and stating that "the integrity of the game was of paramount importance" and that the "decision to refuse access into the SPL was an overwhelming one and demonstrates the depth of feeling amongst everyone involved in Scottish football".